Food from Jamaica The description behind the dish

-Here are some descriptions of the best in food from Jamaica, which you must be sure to try and sample while you're here.
+Here are some descriptions of the best in Jamaican food, which you must be sure to try and sample while you're here.

 Jerk Chicken or Jerk Pork